Microsoft launches the Fluent Design System, its take on Google’s Material Design

 As Kevin Gallo, Microsoft’s VP for the Windows Developer Platform, told me, the team wanted to build a system that would help developers write more “delightful” applications.

 The overall design principle here was to create a design language that looks light, features layers and depth and animations, as well as materials.
-Because of this support for materials, Fluent will also bring back some of the translucency that Windows apps lost in recent iterations of the operating system
+Because of this support for materials, Fluent will also bring back some of the translucency that Windows apps lost in recent iterations of the operating system.

 In Gallo’s view, though, what makes it stand apart from similar project is that it is meant to work well in 2D and 3D environments, something Microsoft is obviously very interested in given its investment into HoloLens and the overall “mixed reality” ecosystem.
 “The way we define this is that we wanted a design system that allows you to build for all devices,” Gallo said.